-Options has said that on 27 April 2012 it started to receive introductions from Caledonian.
+On 27 April 2012 Options started to receive introductions from Caledonian.
 On 1 August 2012, ahead of a compliance audit, a Team Leader at Options asked Caledonian again for the certified passports and annual accounts.
 In an internal email the Team Leader said she'd spoken to Mr C and he'd be 'sending an urgent request for the documentation we require'.